andrepestana/andrepestana.github.io/about.md

 ## Spoken Languages

 My first language is Brazilian Portuguese and I have been studying English for a long time.
-Lately, I've been improving my Spanish (which I can understand well because of the similarities with Portuguese) and French on Duolingo.
+Lately, I've been improving my Spanish (which I can understand well because of the similarities with Portuguese) and practicing French on Duolingo.

 ## Hobbies